-- [121] The Complainant argued that the North Pointe case provides valuable guidance into the interpretation of section 362(1)(k) of the MGA. - [122] North Pointe clarifies that the term "property" in section 362(1)(k) of the MGA is properly interpreted as including both land and improvements. - [123] North Pointe adds that in determining whether the exemption in 362(1)(k) applies, consideration needs to be given to whether the property is held by a religious body and whether the property is used chiefly for divine service, public worship, or religious education.
-The word "chiefly" is determined by proportion, time, are of the building used or number of people attending functions. - [124] Should both questions be answered in the affirmative, the exemption in section 362(1)(k) of the MGA applies and the property is exempt from taxation. - [125] The Respondent weighed in on the North Pointe decision; explaining, this case is about a community church building and land, not a post-secondary institute, and does not directly apply. - I. The application of 362(1)(k) relates to a building and portion of the site chiefly used for divine worship. - II.
-This case does leave taxable 40% portion of the site not chiefly used for divine worship. - [126] The Board distinguished the North Pointe decision from the subject property because North Pointe primarily considered when the public worship began on the property and not whether it existed at all.
+- [108] The Complainant argued that the North Pointe case provides valuable guidance into the interpretation of section 362(1)(k) of the MGA. - [109] North Pointe clarifies that the term "property" in section 362(1)(k) of the MGA is properly interpreted as including both land and improvements. - [110] North Pointe adds that in determining whether the exemption in 362(1)(k) applies, consideration needs to be given to whether the property is held by a religious body and whether the property is used chiefly for divine service, public worship, or religious education.
+The word "chiefly" is determined by proportion, time, are of the building used or number of people attending functions. - [111] Should both questions be answered in the affirmative, the exemption in section 362(1)(k) of the MGA applies and the property is exempt from taxation. - [112] The Respondent weighed in on the North Pointe decision; explaining, this case is about a community church building and land, not a post-secondary institute, and does not directly apply. - I. The application of 362(1)(k) relates to a building and portion of the site chiefly used for divine worship. - II.
+This case does leave taxable 40% portion of the site not chiefly used for divine worship. - [113] The Board distinguished the North Pointe decision from the subject property because it chief use is public worship and not religious education.
+Additionally, North Pointe primarily considered when the public worship began on the property and not whether it existed at all.